murchandamus/bips/bip-update-process.md

     The definitions of Informational and Standards Track BIPs caused some confusion in the past.
 Due to Informational BIPs being described as optional, Standards Track BIPs were sometimes misunderstood to be generally recommended.
     This has led to a number of BIPs that propose new features affecting interoperability of implementations being assigned the Informational type.
-We remedy this situation by introducing a new _Specification BIP_ type that is inclusive of any BIPs that can be implemented and affect interoperability of bitcoin applications.
+The situation is remedied by introducing a new _Specification BIP_ type that is inclusive of any BIPs that can be implemented and affect interoperability of bitcoin applications.
 Since all BIPs are individual recommendations by the authors (even if some may eventually achieve endorsement by the majority of the community), the prior reminder that Informational BIPs are optional is dropped.